iambalakrishnan/iambalakrishnan/README.md

 # 💫 About Me:
 <h1>Hi 👋!
 My name is Balakrishnan and I'm a Machine Learning Engineer from Bengaluru, India.</h1>

+# 💫 About Me:
-🔭I'm really passionate about Artificial Intelligence, Deep Learning, Machine Learning, and Natural Language Processing.<br>👯 I have five years of experience in Data Engineering with Capgemini India.<br>💬 My Personal motive is to give my full potential to build AI-based solutions that solve high-impact problems for people around the globe and simplify everyday living.<br>⚡ Fun fact: I use tabs over spaces
+🔭I'm really passionate about Artificial Intelligence, Deep Learning, Machine Learning, and Natural Language Processing.<br>👯 I have five years of experience in Data Engineering with Capgemini India.<br>💬 My Personal motive is to give my full potential to build AI-based solutions that solve high-impact problems for people around the globe and simplify everyday living.<br>⚡ Fun fact: I uses tabs over spaces.

 ## 🌐 Socials: